HL7/smart-app-launch/fsh/ig-data/input/pages/index.md

 - App is an HTML5 or JS in-browser app that would expose the secret in user space
 - App is a native app that can only distribute a `client_secret` statically

-### Considerations for native apps
+### Considerations for PKCE Support
-If a native SMART app is unable to guarantee ownership of its `redirect_uri`(s), the app SHALL support Proof Key for Code Exchange (PKCE).
+All SMART apps SHOULD support Proof Key for Code Exchange (PKCE), and public client SMART apps SHALL support PKCE.
 PKCE is a standardized, cross-platform technique for public clients to mitigate the threat of authorization code interception.
 PKCE is described in [IETF RFC 7636](https://tools.ietf.org/html/rfc7636).
-SMART requires the S256 code_challenge_method.
-The "plain" method is not supported.
+SMART requires the `S256` `code_challenge_method`.
+The `plain` method is not supported.

 ## Registering a SMART App with an EHR